siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 ## Positive Definiteness

-Every ultrareal is nonnegative:
+The modulus of every ultrareal is positive definite:

 $$
-U \ge 0
+|U| = U = u^2 \ge 0.
 $$

+It vanishes only at zero:

+$$
+|U|=0 \quad\Longleftrightarrow\quad U=0.
+$$

-There are no negative ultrareals.
+**There are no negative ultrareals.**

+There are opposing positive ultrareals.
+Opposition belongs to relation, orientation, or joining; it does not make the positive square-form negative.

-The only ultrareal that is neither positive nor negative is zero:
+The only zero-modulus ultrareal is zero:

 $$
 0 = 0^2